uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/prelude.rst

 Docker
 **********************

+As of 2023, Docker is the current reccomended virtualization tool for working with TEM.
+It is definitely still possible to use a traditional Virtual Machine, (i.e. with VirtualBox, perhaps managed by Vagrant), but all of our current documentation assumed you will be using Docker.
+Overall Docker offers some advatages in being able to standardize the internal layout of the virtual environment amongst users.

+The following slideshow attempts to explain some of the concepts.

 .. raw:: html

    <!-- shared from Tobey Carmans's Docker Diagram google drawing -->
    <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSX3m0NGfLrNlOz_RccNyhRh11qwW1Lf0v5bQ1E5nA3RwCl_YHrWOx-S1cVA0AX6e3zZwBKnpyjD5kQ/embed?start=true&loop=true&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 *********************************
 Plotting and Graphical Outputs